gayathrishivakumar/P6-Data-Visualization-and-D3/README.md

 I decided to include redundant information in the plot title in case people were not familiar with all the logos (I'm assuming most would know at least one logo).
 I decided to let the user click so if they wanted to compare a year to 2006 they could do that by resetting and then not clicking the years in order.

+I decided to put Revenue on the x-axis as that is the metric that had the largest movement over the years and I wanted to highlight it.
+I found (anecdotally) that is better to see this change from left to right instead of down to up as the years change.

 ###Feedback

 "Nice dataset.
 I would suggest you to set the same scale for all your x-axis.
 Also, I don't know if it was your intention, but your animation are adding extra charts, not changing the existing one."